rjarea51/StratuxHud/readme.md

 ## Software changes to fit text better (lower) on the glass

-The text was for me to high.
-I left G-Meterand.
-I changed and added in:
+The text was for me,to high.
+I left the G-Meter text.
+I changed and added the value "3" in:

-views/altitude.py
+sudo nano /home/pi/StratuxHud/views/altitude.py

-views/groundspeed.py
+sudo nano /home/pi/StratuxHud/views/groundspeed.py

 "self.__text_y_pos__ = (text_half_height << 2) + \